Developerpedia/captcha/README.md

 # User input Data and Success Message
 When user provide his data and submit the form.
 ![image](https://user-images.githubusercontent.com/68114246/136847217-3b164390-a14c-49e1-b490-0bf05e1edb5e.png)

-A Success message is displayed on the top.
+A Success message is displayed on the top when user submits the form.
 ![image](https://user-images.githubusercontent.com/68114246/136846809-656c633f-50a0-4663-b865-73f17b38ccba.png)

 # All the form data is saved in database